The Harriet Tubman Fellowship

 The Harriet Tubman Fellowship invests in survivor leaders so they can attain financial stability and lead in their communities.

-Congratulations to the inaugural class of Harriet Tubman Fellows:
+Meet the inaugural class of Harriet Tubman Fellows (2024-2026):

 Denisse Amezquita, a DACA recipient who has done extensive work with youth under the auspices of the National Hispanic Institute, plans to become a lawyer.
 Her long-term goal is to focus on immigration law to represent undocumented trafficking survivors.
 Amezquita intends to pursue paralegal training under the Harriet Tubman Fellowship, using the fellowship’s resources to continue her education.
 Ultimately, she hopes to counsel and defend trafficking survivors facing the immigration system alone.

-Grace Nara
+Grace Muwawa

-Anthony Paco
+Anthony Paco Bernaola

 Anthony Paco currently serves as the program coordinator for the Asian Association of Utah, where he supports labor trafficking survivors seeking services.
 He plans to use the Harriet Tubman Fellowship to hone his leadership and management skills.
 His ultimate goal is to establish a shelter dedicated to supporting male human trafficking survivors.